UniversalDependencies/docs/_el/feat/Mood.md

 </tr>
 </table>

-Mood is a feature that expresses modality and subclassifies finite verb forms.
+Mood  expresses modality and subclassifies finite verb forms.
+Modern Greek morphologically distinguishes between two moods, Indicative and Imperative.

 ### <a name="Ind">`Ind`</a>: indicative

 The indicative can be considered the default mood.
-A verb in indicative merely states that something happens, has happened or will happen, without adding any attitude of the speaker.

 #### Examples

-* _<b>Studuješ</b> na univerzitě.&nbsp;_ “<b>You study</b> at the university.”
+* _Πηγαίνεις στο Πανεπιστήμιο._ “_You study_ at the university.”

 ### <a name="Imp">`Imp`</a>: imperative

 The speaker uses imperative to order or ask the addressee to do the action of the verb.

-Czech verbs (except for modal verbs) have imperative forms of the second person singular, first person plural and second person plural.
+Modern Greek verbs have special morphology for the present tense second  singular and plural person of the active and passive voice.
+In addition, all imperatives can be formed periphrastically with the particle να (el-feat/sconj) and the type

 #### Examples